 My preferred method of communication is email.
 If you have some praise or critique on my work, or any questions you may have, please feel free to contact me.
 I certainly will do my best under my circumstances (lazy, old and sometimes unable due to being lazy and old!) to answer all emails.

 Thanks again for visiting and here's hoping to connect with you soon.

 Welcome to Stan's home on the Net.....

 Thank you for visiting my web site.
 Since I'm kind of lazy and an introvert when it comes to promoting my art, this is where you can follow me on my artistic journey.
 For most of my life I've been busy dealing with life in general: people, family, kids, business and making money to feed my self and the family.
 Not much time for my art.
 Now that the kids are grown and on their own, I have more freedom to do the things that don't necessarily bring in the dough.
 What a feeling!
 Please don't get me wrong.
 I do still like money, so please do make a purchase if something grabs your fancy.
-Go to " stan-kwong.pixels.com ".
+Go to " stan-kwong.pixels.com " and check out the selections available.
 By the way, this site has small samples of my work scattered throughout.
 Clicking on the image itself will take you to the page where you can view details and buy the print if you wish.

 There is a section called "THOUGHTS".
 Some are mine and others are those of people that I admire and whose teachings I try to follow.
 This is also where you may find some blogs from me when I feel the need to say something or to share fun and entertaining materials such as links, photos and videos.
 I hope you'll enjoy it and find it interesting.